t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

 \subsection{Datasets}

-We introduce two mechanical metamaterial datasets, in addition to $\mathcal{D}_{lat}$, to be used for validating t-METASET: (\textit{i}) 2-D multiclass blending dataset ($\mathcal{D}_{mix}$)~\cite{chan2021remixing}, and (\textit{ii}) 2-D topology optimization dataset ($\mathcal{D}_{TO}$)~\cite{wang2020data}.
+We introduce two mechanical metamaterial datasets, in addition to $\mathcal{D}_{lat}$, to be used for validating t-METASET: (i) 2-D multiclass blending dataset ($\mathcal{D}_{mix}$)~\cite{chan2022remixing}, and (ii) 2-D topology optimization dataset ($\mathcal{D}_{TO}$)~\cite{wang2020data}.
 Table~\ref{table1} compares key characteristics of the datasets.
-Figure~\ref{fig:data_description} illustrates each dataset and their shape generation heuristic.
-Note that the purpose of involving the two datasets is to corroborate the versatility of our t-METASET framework in that the method can accommodate a wide range of datasets, born from different methods for different end-uses, in a unified and principled way.
-What we aim to provide is quality assessment \textit{within} one of the datasets, \textit{not across} them.
-In addition, while all the datasets in the original references provide the homogenized properties, we assume in all the upcoming numerical experiments that only the shapes are given, \textit{without any property evaluated} a priori.
+Figure~\ref{fig:data_description} illustrates each dataset and shape generation heuristic.
+Note that the purpose of involving the two datasets is to corroborate the versatility of our t-METASET framework, which can accommodate a wide range of datasets born from different methods for different end-uses in a unified way.
+What we aim to provide is quality assessment of subsets \textit{within} one of the datasets, \textit{not across} them.
+In addition, while all the datasets in the original references provide the homogenized properties, we assume in all the upcoming numerical experiments that only the shapes are given, \textit{without any property evaluated} a priori. $\mathcal{D}_{TO}$ is publicly available for download at \href{https://ideal.mech.northwestern.edu/research/software/}{https://ideal.mech.northwestern.edu/research/software/}.